 The Netherlands is also widely known for having an exceptionally tall population.
 So much so that, statistically, they are the country with the tallest people in the world.

 If you plan on visiting and have more than 1.75 meters, expect no problems.
 But if you are below that, you may not see yourself in restaurant bathroom mirrors.
 I am talking from personal experience here.

 As mentioned in the previous section, most people in the Netherlands are quite tall.
 If you combine that with the high abundance of blond people with blue eyes that love to do sports… well, you have a killer combination.

 They may not be the warmest and kindest people, but they are some of the prettiest.

 The blue tiles or Delftware

 Not as known as maybe the rest of the previous points is the Delftware.
 This is a type of pottery mostly produced in the Dutch city of Delft.
-It is similar to the famous tiles from Portugal (the azulejos) and it has been around for the last four centuries give or take.
-In the majority of cases, this type of pottery has a white background and designs made in a very characteristic and kind of unique blue.
+It is similar to the famous tiles from Portugal (the azulejos), and it has been around for the last four centuries, give or take.

-Finally, a very typical thing that the Netherlands is known for are the tulips.
+Another very typical thing that the Netherlands is known for is the tulips.
 There are infinite famous pictures of neverending fields covered in stripes of different colors.
-Every year, there are hectares of these camps all around the Netherlands housing enough tulips to serve the whole continent.
+Every year, there are hectares of these camps around the Netherlands, housing enough tulips to serve the whole continent.

 Pin for later